Lucy McAllister

 Biography

-Lucy McAllister is a postdoctoral researcher of sustainability at the Technical University of Munich in the Center for Energy Markets.
-She holds a Ph.D. and a M.Sc. in Environmental Studies from the University of Colorado Boulder, and a B.A. in Environmental Studies and German Studies from Connecticut College.
+Lucy McAllister is an assistant professor of Sustainability and Environmental Studies at Denison University.
+She was previously a postdoctoral researcher of sustainability at the Technical University of Munich in the Center for Energy Markets.
+She holds a Ph.D. and a M.Sc. in Environmental Studies from the University of Colorado Boulder.

-Lucy’s research focuses on the relationship between business and the environment.
-She examines topics such as the human and environmental harms of the electronics commodity chain, the social and environmental messaging of lead multinational corporations, media representations of climate change, and the impacts of technological solutions to climate change on women and children in informal and emerging markets.
+Lucy’s current research focuses on 1) how the media, politicians, and individuals frame climate change and discuss solutions for public audiences in different parts of the world, 2) how those messages transform over time and place, and 3) how audiences take up and respond to varied climate change discourses.
 Her dissertation work was selected for a University of Colorado Boulder Dissertation Completion Fellowship.
-She has also received a Fulbright Teaching Assistant Award as well as a Boston College Teaching, Advising and Mentoring Expense Grant.
-She has published her research in outlets such as the Health and Human Rights Journal, The Lancet, Science and Engineering Ethics, Sociology of Development and the Population Reference Bureau.
-Lucy has taught introductory and advanced courses on Climate Change Politics and Policy, Waste, Consumption and Environmental Justice, the United Nations Sustainable Development Goals, Food Systems, and Business and the Natural Environment.
+She has also received a Fulbright Teaching Assistant Award and a Boston College Teaching, Advising, and Mentoring Expense Grant.
+She has published her research in outlets such as Environmental Research Letters, the Health and Human Rights Journal, The Lancet, Science and Engineering Ethics, Sociology of Development, and the Population Reference Bureau.
+Lucy teaches courses on climate change, environmental justice, the Sustainable Development Goals, and interdisciplinary research methods, among others.